arlonproj/arlon/docs/gen2_profiles_proposal_2.md

-# Gen2 Profiles - Proposal 1
+# Gen2 Profiles - Proposal 2

-In this design proposal, gen2 profiles are completely built on native ArgoCD ApplicationSets and resource labels.
-There are no first-class Arlon objects.
+This is an update to the previous [Proposal 1 for Gen2 Profiles](gen2_profiles_proposal_1.md) design.
+The main change is the introduction of the new **AppProfile** custom resource, which elevates profiles to first-class objects.
+The rest of the design remains mostly unchanged, meaning Arlon apps are still based on ApplicationSets, and a cluster is associated with an AppProfile by labeling it, except the labeling is handled slightly differently:
+- For Arlon clusters, which are gen2 and therefore represented by an ArgoCD Application resource, the user should label the Application resource, not the corresponding ArgoCD cluster.
+  The new AppProfile controller will then propagate the label to the corresponding ArgoCD cluster.
+  This allows the user to deploy an Arlon cluster, create and populate a profile, and associate the cluster to the profile all in one declarative "apply" operation.
+(A user can't label an ArgoCD cluster that doesn't exist yet)
+- For non-Arlon clusters, generally referred as "external", the design allows those existing ArgoCD clusters to be labeled directly, but this will be managed outside of the AppProfiles controller and essentially the user's responsibility, and has limitations.

 ## Object model

-* Arlon Application: a thin wrapper around an ApplicationSet.
+* *Arlon Application* (or *App* for short): a thin wrapper around an ApplicationSet.
   An ApplicationSet is an Arlon Application if it has the `managed-by=arlon` label.

-* Profile name: any unique label value that appears in the `spec.generators[0].clusters.selector.matchExpressions.values[]` array of at least one Arlon application.
+* *App Profile*: a uniquely named set of Arlon Applications.
+It is backed by a new custom resource and CRD.
+  (The resource is named **AppProfile** to distinguish it from the gen1 **Profile** resource.
+Even though gen1 profiles will deprecated and eventually retired, the naming scheme avoids conflicts during the transition).

+- *Arlon Cluster*: a gen2 cluster created by Arlon.
+  - As a reminder, it is represented by between 2 and 3 ArgoCD Application resources:
+    - The cluster application (named with the workload cluster name)
+    - The arlon application (named by appending the -arlon suffix to the cluster application's name)
+    - The optional profile application (named by appending -profile suffix to the cluster application's name)
+  - An Arlon Cluster that was successfully depoloyed always has an associated ArgoCD cluster (thanks to the ClusterRegistration mechanism).

+* *ArgoCD Cluster*: the set of ArgoCD clusters is a superset of Arlon clusters.

-* Cluster: any cluster registered in ArgoCD.
-Not limited to clusters created by Arlon.
+* *External Cluster*: any ArgoCD cluster that was not created by Arlon.
+  So essentially `External Clusters Set = ArgoCD Clusters Set - Arlon Clusters Set`.
+  A user may want to associate an external cluster with an app profile.

 Observations:
-- A profile can be associated with any number of applications.
-And an application can be associated with multiple profiles.
+- An app profile can be associated with (or "contain") any number of applications
+- And an app can be associated with multiple profiles.
 - A cluster is said to be associated with a profile if it is labeled with `arlon.io/profile=<profileName>`.
-A cluster can be associated with at most one profile.
+- A cluster can be associated with **at most one** profile.
 A profile may be associated (attached to) any number of clusters.

 ## Usage